larsz-o/fitness-session-tracker/README.md

     SERVER_SESSION_SECRET=superDuperSecret
     ```
     While you're in your new `.env` file, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
 Here's a site that can help you: [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
 If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.
+* You will also need to add API keys for Nodemailer.
+Set up for [Nodemailer](https://nodemailer.com/about/).
 * Start postgres if not running already by using `brew services start postgresql`
 * Run `npm run server`
 * Run `npm run client`